Prgnization/game-off-2012/README.md

 * However, the darker bricks cannot be moved trough.
 Use dark brick to keep cats(or Dolly) where you want them.

 ## Resources used:
-* Crafty Javascript Game Engine: Crafty.js   http://craftyjs.com/## isometric
+* Crafty Javascript Game Engine: Crafty.js   http://craftyjs.com/#isometric
 * 960 Grid System  http://960.gs/
 * Art created with Microsoft Paint and Gimp  http://www.gimp.org/.